Howard Mather Burnham: Battle of Chickamauga

 On the morning of September 19, 1863, Burnham was directing his artillery battery in the thick woods near Jay's Mill at the Battle of Chickamauga.
 With Confederate troops charging his position, he attempted to bring his battery horses forward to limber and haul off the guns, but alert Confederates shot the animals as soon as they were within sight.
 With no chance of escape, he ordered his gunners to load their four M1857 12-pounder Napoleons with double-shotted canister to repel the enemy infantry.
 Battery H opened up as soon as supporting infantry skirmishers were clear, causing the Confederates to take cover.
 The infantrymen in front of the guns occupied a slightly lower elevation and saw the shot flying over their heads.
 But Battery H did not have much infantry support and enemy fire quickly shot down their gunners.
 Second Lieutenant Israel Ludlow was also injured and captured during the action.
-Burnham was shot in the chest, mortally wounded.
-When sole remaining battery officer Second Lieutenant Joshua A. Fessenden asked Burnham if he was hurt, he responded: "Not much, but save the guns!".
+Burnham was shot in the chest and mortally wounded.
+When the sole remaining battery officer, Second Lieutenant Joshua A. Fessenden, asked Burnham if he was hurt, he responded: "Not much, but save the guns!"

 In Fessenden's battle report, he stated: During the morning, after an all night march, we were ordered forward by General King.
 The battery was hardly in position before the troops on the right gave way and it was exposed to a most terrific fire of musketry from front and flank.
 General King ordered us to limber to the rear, but it was impossible to execute the order, since many of the cannoneers were either killed or wounded, and the horses shot at the limbers.
 At the first fire, Lieut.
 Burnham fell mortally wounded; Lieut.
 Ludlow was also wounded and fell into the enemy's hands, and myself slightly wounded in the side.
 The battery was taken by the enemy, after firing sixteen rounds of canister.

 Fessenden had been shot in the hip, but he assumed command when Burnham and Ludlow fell.
 Battery H was overrun, but Fessenden successfully rallied his troops, recaptured his artillery pieces, and even captured one Confederate gun.
 Fessenden's men hauled off the pieces, but without their ammunition caissons, as these had to be abandoned through lack of horses.
 As the battle continued, Burnham survived for another two hours.
 In addition to Burnham, forty-two men in his command were either killed or wounded, and more than one-third of the horses were shot.

 Gen. John King dispatched the following in his report: I take this occasion to speak in the highest terms of the officers of Battery H, 5th Artillery, 1st Lieut.
 H. M. Burnham and 2d Lieutenants Israel Ludlow and J. A. Fessenden.
 The officers of this battery, finding it impossible to retire, remained with their pieces, firing, until they were forcibly taken from them by the enemy.